Abdulsaboor2004/Abdulsaboor2004/README.md

-Hi, I'm a learner, Developer, Ex-Marketer and Sales executive for a while.
+Hi, I'm a learner, Developer, Ex-Marketer and have been a Sales executive for a while.
 My goal is getting all kind of knowledge that helps to run a business throughly.

 Have an idea?
 Or wanna talk?
 Reach Out through 👇🏼